Danny DeVito: Personal life

-On January 17, 1971, DeVito met Rhea Perlman when she went to see a friend in the single performance of the play The Shrinking Bride, which featured DeVito.
+On January 17, 1971, DeVito met Rhea Perlman when she went to see a friend in the single performance of the play The Shrinking Bride, which also featured DeVito.
 They moved in together two weeks later and married on January 28, 1982.
-They have three children: Lucy, Grace and Jacob.
+They have three children: Lucy, Grace, and Jacob.

-Perlman and DeVito have acted alongside each other several times, including in the television show Taxi and the feature film Matilda (where they played Matilda's parents).
+Perlman and DeVito have acted together several times, including in the television show Taxi and the feature film Matilda (where they played Matilda's parents).
 They separated in October 2012, after 30 years of marriage and over 40 years together, then reconciled in March 2013.
-They separated for a second time in March 2017, but remained on amicable terms and Perlman stated they had no intent of filing for divorce.
+They separated for a second time in March 2017, but remained on amicable terms.
+Perlman stated they had no intent of filing for divorce.
 In 2019, Perlman told interviewer Andy Cohen that she and DeVito have become closer friends after their separation than they were in their final years as a couple.

-Before their separation, DeVito and Perlman resided in a 14,579-square-foot (1,354 m^{2}) house in Beverly Hills, California, that they purchased in 1994; they sold the property for US$24 million in April 2015.
+DeVito and Perlman had resided in a 14,579-square-foot (1,354 m^{2}) house in Beverly Hills, California, that they purchased in 1994; they sold the property for US$28 million in April 2015.
 They still own a bungalow near Rodeo Drive in Beverly Hills and a multi-residence compound on Broad Beach in Malibu.
 They also frequented a home they owned in Interlaken, New Jersey, to get away from Los Angeles.

-DeVito has mentioned being a big fan of singer Mike Patton's various musical projects, being introduced to his work though his son Jacob in 2005.
+DeVito has mentioned being a big fan of singer Mike Patton's various musical projects, being introduced to his work through his son Jacob in 2005.
 DeVito collaborated with Patton on a music video and has attended several of his concerts, with Perlman contributing an introductory voiceover to an album by Mr. Bungle, one of Patton's bands.
 In 2016, DeVito also included music from Patton's band Faith No More on It's Always Sunny in Philadelphia.